 The solutions provided here help students to understand the chapter in the easiest and the most interesting way, thereby enhancing their analyzing capacity.
-Students are expected to solve these solutions and practice thoroughly in order to score maximum marks in the examinations, along with outperforming at the competitive examinations, which seems to be challenging.
+Students are expected to solve these solutions and practice thoroughly in order to score maximum marks in the first term examinations, along with outperforming at the competitive examinations, which seems to be challenging.

 Along with solutions, NCERT Solutions also provide students with a clear idea to answering questions in a way that would fetch maximum marks.
 Solutions are provided to the point, diagrams have been used wherever necessary so that Class 12 students understand the concepts and also inculcate a habit of including diagrams while answering, to get those extra marks.

 Download PDF of NCERT Solutions for Class 12 Biology Chapter 2 – Sexual Reproduction in Flowering Plants

 Access Answers of Biology NCERT Chapter 2 – Sexual Reproduction in Flowering Plants

 - Name the parts of an angiosperm flower in which the development of male and female gametophyte take place.

 Solution: In an angiosperm, the male gametes are developed within the anther.
 On the contrary, the female gametes are developed inside the ovules.